jbabbs/sam-design-system/README.md

 `yarn build`

 This will create a `dist/releases` folder with the components package you can `cd` in to this directory and publish to npm (`npm publish`)

+---

+## IMPORTANT

+The scripts and tools folder were copied from material repo - review these folders and only keep folder/files that will be needed for this project.